nmshd/documentation/index.md

 So far there is no user-centric approach for digitalization: Each organization creates own solutions for digitizing their specific business processes which are usually not compatible to other digitalization solutions.
 In the end the user has to manually combine the various solutions to manage its own digital life.
 This is why a user nowadays has so many different accounts, contact details, old master data, and so on...

 You know what we mean?
-Have a look at the next chapter for a quick introduction on how Enmeshed works.
+Have a look at the next chapter for a quick introduction on how enmeshed works.

-# Who is behind Enmeshed?
+# Who is behind enmeshed?

-The idea of Enmeshed is based on the work of many others in the area of open source software, encryption, decentralized identities, decentralized ledgers, and so on.
+The idea of enmeshed is based on the work of many others in the area of open source software, encryption, decentralized identities, decentralized ledgers, and so on.
 These approaches were combined by a group of people who envisioned a great digital experience for everybody.

 So far, the primary implementation work has been done by j&amp;s-soft GmbH in Heidelberg, Germany.